vijaykrishnamurthy-sport/Vijay/index.md

 layout: single
 author_profile: true
 classes: wide
-title: "Welcome!"
+title: ""
 ---
-Here is my personal website, a place that captures all the work I do.
+Welcome to my website, a place that captures the work I do.

 Back in 1997 when I graduated from college, if anyone had told me that I would travel around the world, navigate through multiple careers, and enjoy work every day, I